alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 where `SERVICE_NAME` is the descriptive name for this SQS queue and `3` is the number of attempts a message should have on the primary queue before being redirected to the secondary queue.
-This parameter can also be passed at service creation time.
+You can also pass this parameter at service creation time.

-When you bind an app to an AWS SQS queue service instance, you will find credentials for two unique queue urls:
+When you bind an app to an AWS SQS queue service instance, you will find credentials for two unique queue URLs:

 - `primary_queue_url` is the URL for the main queue
 - `secondary_queue_url` is the URL for the secondary queue, now acting as a dead-letter queue

-### Delete an SQS queue
+### Deleting an SQS queue

 Run the following in the command line to delete the SQS queue: